ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 specification during its development, we introduce the "connect-udp-version" header field.
 When sent by the client, it contains a list of draft numbers supported by the client (e.g., "connect-udp-version: 0, 2").
-When sent by the proxy, it contains a single draft number selected by the proxy from the list provided by the client (e.g., "connect-udp-version: 2").
+When sent by the UDP proxy, it contains a single draft number selected by the UDP proxy from the list provided by the client (e.g., "connect-udp-version: 2").
 Sending this header field is RECOMMENDED but not required.
 The "connect-udp-version" header field is a List Structured Field, see {{Section 3.1 of !STRUCT-FIELD=RFC8941}}.
 Each list member MUST be an Integer.

 # Context Identifiers {#context-id}